adaltas/node-nikita/src/context.coffee.md

             _logs = []
         log_disabled = true if options.log is false
         options.log = [] if log_disabled
-        options.log = [] if options.log?._mecano_ # not clean but no better way to detect user provided option with the one from mecano options.log ?= []
+        options.log = [] if options.log?._nikita_ # not clean but no better way to detect user provided option with the one from nikita options.log ?= []
         options.log = [options.log] unless Array.isArray options.log
         _logs = options.log